huggingface/hub-docs/docs/hub/security-sso.md

 </Tip>

+## Rules

+Once SSO is enabled for the plan, the following rules apply to the end users:

+- Your members will see a banner prompting them to authenticate through your chosen IdP to access your organization.

+[Screenshot]

+- If an end-user is a member of any organization outside yours, they are still required to log in via SSO as soon as the feature is enabled to access public content of your organization.
+However, they will be able to access other teams.
+- If you activate the role mapping feature, the admin from your organization won't be able to change their role; it'll be determined by our IdP.

-## Requirements
+## Configuring SSO

 To successfully activate Single Sign-On (SSO) in Hugging Face Hub, we will need to set up an OIDC application in your IdP.
 We will give you a callback URL pointing to the `huggingface.co` domain.
-After the creation of the app, we will need these informations in order to make your SSO implementation work:
+After the creation of the app, we will need this information in order to make your SSO implementation work:

 - Client ID
 - Client Secret
 - Issuer URL

-## How it works?

-Once SSO is setup up for your organization, your members will see a banner prompting them to authenticate through your chosen IdP to access your org's content.

-[Screenshot]

 ## Supported SSO Partners
 You can easily integrate Hugging Face Hub with a variety of SSO providers, and we have listed a few examples below: